Born into a worker family in Karl-Marx-Stadt, East Germany (GDR), Marcel Miska grew up with an ever-present passion for acting, music and writing.

 In 2014, Miska changed course and moved to London, England, working as an actor, voice over artist and author.

 The following year he travelled half the world.
 Returning back to London in 2016, and with more comprehensive perspectives and skills in both, private and as an artist, he wrote and published his next short stories The Game Boys Club and The Lost Boys, as well as a book with poems in his mother tongue, Kleiner Gedichtband.

 In late 2017 Marcel found a second home base in Vancouver, Canada.
 With his first supporting role at the CBS Television Studios for the TV Series Salvation, Miska signed up with a Canadian acting agency and became an international artist.

-Only one year later he was playing a leading part in the German cinema movie Das geheimnisvolle Album.
-As Pit the punk he captured the hearts of the audience.
+One year later he played alongside Jeanette Biedermann and Sven Martinek a leading role in the German cinema movie Das geheimnisvolle Album.
 The movie was released in early summer 2018 at Astor Film Lounge Berlin – Kurfürstendamm.

 In 2019 Marcel released his first music single All I Ever Wanted.
 The song was written and composed by himself and produced by Tricone in Berlin and Los Angeles, California.